Understanding Outdoor Advertising Restrictions

 Outdoor Advertising on Highways and Scenic Routes

-You often can’t put up ads along new highways or scenic routes like the Blue Ridge Parkway.
+There are outdoor advertising restrictions on putting up ads along new highways or scenic routes like the Blue Ridge Parkway.
 These rules help drivers stay focused and keep the scenery beautiful.

 Competing Businesses